viccherubini/dbmigrator/README.md

 	dbmigrator create create-table-users-to-products
 	dbmigrator create create-table-users_to_products

-This also works if you create a script with the prefix create-database.
+This also works if you create a script with the prefix __create-database__.